fabianegli/bioenc/README.md

 make it a resource for other scientist searching for funding of similar projects.

+I also hope that funding bodies see this as a proof of my dedication to transparency and open access to scientific research carried out at public institutions.

 # Project milestones

+1. Set the framework for this project.
-1. Acquire funding to for this project.
+2. Acquire funding to for this project.
 2. Realize the project.
 3. Release the project under the Attribution-ShareAlike 4.0 International [(CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)

+# Conflict of interests

+I have no conflicts of interest.
+I receive no benefits, monetary or otherwise, for this work.

 # Contact